dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 * writing to a reference
 * raising an exception

-Note, how fine-grained the effects for stateful computations are.
+Note how fine-grained the effects for stateful computations are.
 Effects are combined using sets and inclusion of these sets introduces a subtyping relation.
 All possible exceptions are also included in the set of effects.
 Authors provide a number of effect-independent and effect-dependent